fatmahussein/Budget_App/README.md

 - Users can sign up and log in
 - Users can create categories
 - Users can create transactions
-- Users can see, edit and delete their transactions and categories
+- Users can see, edit, and delete their transactions and categories

 <p align="right">(<a href="#readme-top">back to top</a>)</p>